Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

 - Martin's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Defensively, the Knicks are 12th in the league, giving up 113.1 points per game.
+- The Knicks are the 12th-best defensive squad in the league, allowing 113.1 points per game.

-- On the glass, the Knicks have allowed 42 rebounds per game, which puts them seventh in the league.
+- On the boards, the Knicks have conceded 42 rebounds per game, which puts them seventh in the NBA.

-- Looking at assists, the Knicks are 13th in the league, giving up 25.1 per contest.
+- Giving up 25.1 assists per contest, the Knicks are the 13th-ranked team in the NBA.

-- Looking at 3-pointers, the Knicks have allowed 13 makes per game, 25th in the NBA.
+- In terms of 3-pointers, the Knicks are 25th in the league, conceding 13 makes per contest.

 Caleb Martin vs. the Knicks